collocations.org

 a package of measures aimed at cutting pollution

-VERB + MEASURE
+VERB + measure

-adopt, implement, impose, introduce, take
+employ, implement, impose, institute, introduce, take, use

 Special measures are being taken to protect the local water supplies.